pyhys/minimalmodbus/doc/develop.rst

 Change version number etc
 `````````````````````````
 * Manually change the ``__version__`` and ``__status__`` fields in the :file:`minimalmodbus.py` source file.
-* Manually change the release date in CHANGES.txt
+* Manually change the release date in :file:`CHANGES.txt`

-(Note that the version number in setup.py is changed automatically).
+(Note that the version number in :file:`setup.py` is changed automatically.
+This is true
+also for the Sphinx configuration file :file:`doc/conf.py`).

 Code style checking etc
 ```````````````````````
 Check the code::

     pychecker eurotherm3500.py